Dianxi Xiaoge: Home

-Dianxi Xiaoge lives in a family farm in a small western mountain in the town of Youwang in Shidian County.
+Dianxi Xiaoge lives on a family farm at the foot of a small mountain in the town of Youwang, Shidian County, Baoshan, west-central Yunnan, southwest China.
 Her village in which 140 families live is about a one-hour bus ride from Baoshan Yunrui Airport.
 She lives about a 30-minute drive from the town in the remote mountains where houses including hers are constructed along the hillside.
 In her courtyard, she has a pigpen where she raises pigs and a cowshed where she raises cows.
 A stone bridge with water flowing downwards is at the right of the courtyard.
 Succulent plants and other kinds of flowers and plants fill up the entire courtyard.
 The house beams are made of old-style wooden frames.
 Inside the house, the walls are covered in several old photos, while the floor is made of wood.
 The farmhouse has a wood-fired stove.
 The house's second story has a section where her family stores corn.
 Her younger male cousin lives in the house next door and in 2019 purchased 300 baby chickens using funds from jobs he did outside the province.